 Both the casseroles taste a little better if you can let them cook a bit longer than that but 15 minutes will work in a pinchf.
 It's a great time saver.
 That's the point.

 Crockpot Chili Ingredients

-Those first 4 ingredients are what we use in our master meat mix and you can check out our afternoon of cooking with that
+Those first 4 ingredients that are listed up above...those are what we use in our master meat mix.
+You can check out our afternoon of cooking with that right here.